Our approach: involve all local players

-In Grenoble, we are piloting the LEMON programme (Test Laboratory for Mobility in the Grenoble Urban Area), a joint innovation programme to imagine new ways of moving around.
+In Grenoble (France), we are piloting a joint innovation programme to imagine new ways of moving around.

 Bus-stop development, making car-sharing and public transport work alongside one another, contactless payment: all examples of projects that have been built together in consultation with local authorities and inhabitants.

 In Grenoble (France), we are testing five new facilities to promote active mobility at neighbourhood level.
 The "Chrono en Marche !" project is based on an approach that is 100% participative and co-produced.
 This experiment is currently testing: a "rest" theme, where everyone has their place, depending on how they move around, a 15-metre multi-use bench, a "new-generation" passenger shelter, a direction system to get people on the right route, signage for children, etc. Innovations imagined by travellers and currently being tested on wide scale!